Learning to Drive in the United States

 Car experts for healthcare professionals

 For over 15 years, International AutoSource (IAS) has specialized in serving the needs of the international healthcare community.
-Through the IAS Healthcare Advantage Program foreign nurses, doctors, physical therapists, medical technicians, and other healthcare professionals moving to the United State can finance a car for their relocation to the US with benefits tailored to fit their needs.
+Through the IAS Healthcare Advantage Program foreign nurses, doctors, physical therapists, medical technicians, and other healthcare professionals moving to the United States can finance a car for their relocation to the US with benefits tailored to fit their needs.

 International Healthcare professionals can take advantage of savings, convenience, and full-service support all in one place.
 Our dedicated healthcare product specialists work one-on-one with each customer to provide full-service support before, during, and after delivery.
 We also assist with all documentation needed for vehicle financing, licensing, and registration as our customers have more important things to worry about.